What is Fertility Preservation?

 A woman’s fertility begins to decline beginning at age 30 and drops more rapidly after age 35.
 By age 40, a woman’s chance for conceiving has fallen from 20-25% less than 5% per month.
 This change is related to the decrease in both egg quantity and quality that occurs with age.
 Some women are at an increased risk of losing more eggs and face infertility much earlier than others.
 These may include those with a history of pelvic surgery, endometriosis, smoking, pelvic infections, chemotherapy or who have a family history of early menopause.
 Fortunately, this age-related decline in fertility can be countered by the technique of egg freezing.

 Using a laboratory technique called “vitrification,” eggs can be safely frozen and stored for future use, effectively stopping the biologic clock until the woman is ready to achieve pregnancy.
 The younger a woman is when she freezes her eggs, the better her outcome will be, but good success can be had up to age 40.

 Options for fertility preservation for women include:

 - Freezing of embryos (egg+sperm) for use in future pregnancy in either yourself or in a gestational carrier (someone else who carries the pregnancy)

 - Freezing of eggs for future pregnancy attempts in yourself or a gestational carrier

 Options for fertility preservation for men include:

 - Freezing of sperm (sperm cryopreservation)

-In addition to Natural Cycle, we can discuss other options to reduce your hormone exposure during your treatment cycle, including the use of alternative medications including aromatase inhibitors.
+For patients diagnosed with estrogen sensitive cancer (such as breast cancer) we can discuss Natural Cycle IVF and other options to reduce your hormone exposure during your treatment cycle, such as the use of aromatase inhibitors like letrozole.